magmax/yampress/readme.md

 The idea is to generate [Beamer](http://es.wikipedia.org/wiki/Beamer) templates too, so you can share your PDFs.
 But the first approach is by using *impress.js* in the beginning.

 So, the YMI language should be language independant :D

+# License #

+Yampress code is GPL3.
+Your designs and slides are yours, so they are MIT.
+This way you can change it at your convenience.